nicole-lancaster/nicoles-news-API/README.md

 Below is some more information about the API, including how you can set it up on your local machine.

-This API is hosted on onrenderhere --> https://nc-news-portfolio.onrender.com/
+This API is hosted here --> https://nc-news-portfolio.onrender.com/

 To view all available endpoints, you can make a GET request to /api or view the `endpoints.json` file in the repository.